There's still lots to see and do in Palm Springs

 Considering heading to Palm Springs, but not sure what you can do, and do safely?
 There's lots to see and do even in a pandemic!

-What to do in Palm Springs during the pandemic
+How we survived Palm Springs during the pandemic

 The COVID-19 pandemic has certainly come with a lot of challenges, including boredom for many people.
 If you’re in the Palm Springs, California area, though, there are plenty of things you can do to entertain yourself despite having to be socially distant from other people.